J-Pixel/Bash-backup-script/README.md

 # backup-script
-My bash backup of dir and mysql script
+My bash script for backup of directory and mysql database